What Is Submechanophobia?

 Being scared of something does not necessarily mean that you have a phobia.
 According to the Diagnostic and Statistical Manual of Mental Disorders (DSM-V), these are the criteria for a phobia:

-• Unreasonable and excessive fear – The person’s fear levels must be unreasonable for the situation and it is persistent even though they may recognize that it is excessive (though this is no longer part of the criteria for diagnosis).
+• Unreasonable and excessive fear – The person’s fear levels must be unreasonable relative to the situation and persistent even though they may recognize that it is excessive (though this is no longer part of the criteria for diagnosis).

 • Immediate anxiety response – When presented with a fearful situation, the person will have an immediate and extreme response appearing to look as if they are in danger when the situation is not dangerous.